 I read, studied, and practiced with art books while continuing to search for answers online about certain techniques.
 My husband always says “if you have a question, ask YouTube”.
 Now, don’t tell him I said this but… He’s right!
 YouTube is full of people who are willing to share every little tip, trick, and lesson they know, including some amazing artists.

 I stumbled upon Cinnamon Cooney then soon after fell in love with Master Acrylic Artist, Ginger Cook who also happens to be Cinnamon’s mom.
 (The spice girls!)
-There are a few others that I’ve learned from and paint with occasionally but it has been Ginger’s lessons that showed me how to mix the colors I need while working with only a few tubes of paint (aka limited pallette), how to create atmospheric perspective, how to create realistic branches, the importance of using a vanishing point, brush strokes, and so much more.
+There are a few others that I’ve learned from and paint with occasionally but it has been their lessons that have shown me how to mix the colors I need while working with only a few tubes of paint (aka a limited pallette), how to create atmospheric perspective, how to create realistic branches, the importance of using a vanishing point, brush strokes, and so much more.

-I am currently a member of Ginger’s online academy and continue to grow and learn from her lessons as well as receive personal coaching from her directly.
-Ginger has a student art board on Pinterest where she will post the very best artwork from her students and I am honored to say that she has posted 6 of my paintings this year!
-When you have a moment, take a look at all of the amazing artwork here, it just amazes me to think of all the people she inspires every day.
+For fine art, I am currently a member of Ginger’s online academy and continue to grow and learn from her lessons as well as receive personal coaching from her directly.
+Ginger has a student art board on Pinterest where she will post the very best artwork from her students and I am honored to say that she has posted 6 of my paintings in 2017!
+It just amazes me to think of all the people she inspires every day.

-It is a bit hard to believe but I’ve actually sold nearly all of my paintings so far, both originals and from tutorials.
+It is a bit hard to believe but I’ve actually sold nearly all of my paintings so far.
+Many of the paintings were from tutorials, and many were commissioned and original paintings.
 This website showcases only my original artwork but I post pictures of all of my artwork on Facebook and Instagram so please follow me if you’d like to see more.

 I am happy to talk about commissioned requests and am also happy to answer any questions you may have about my paintings, prices, etc… So please don’t hesitate to reach out to me here or via my Facebook page.